tfr42/deegree-docker/README.md

 deegree Webservices on Docker tutorial
 ======================================

-This branch contains the tutorial and slides used during the workshop „ [WS13 - Running INSPIRE Download Services on Docker with deegree and PostgreSQL] (http://2016.foss4g.org/ws13.html).
+This branch contains the tutorial and slides used during the workshop [WS13 - Running INSPIRE Download Services on Docker with deegree and PostgreSQL](http://2016.foss4g.org/ws13.html).

 Tutorial script
 ---------------